-The ESTOP pin is used to stop the read counter from counting any further once the FIFO is empty (i.e., the EMPTY flag goes HIGH).
-Likewise, the FSTOP pin is used to stop the write counter from counting any further once the FIFO is full (i.e., the FULL flag goes HIGH).
+The ESTOP pin is used to stop the read counter from counting any further once the FIFO is empty (i.e., the EMPTY flag goes high).
+Likewise, the FSTOP pin is used to stop the write counter from counting any further once the FIFO is full (i.e., the Full flag goes high).

-The FIFO counters in the ProASIC3E device start the count at zero, reach the maximum depth for the configuration (e.g., 511 for a 512×9 configuration), and then restart at zero.
-An example application for ESTOP, where the read counter keeps counting, would be writing to the FIFO once and reading the same content over and over without doing another write.
+The FIFO counters in the ProASIC3E device start the count at 0, reach the maximum depth for the configuration (e.g., 511 for a 512x9 configuration), and then restart at 0.
+An example application for the ESTOP, where the read counter keeps counting, would be writing to the FIFO once and reading the same content over and over without doing another write.